Last updated in October 2013

 Economic relations between Germany and Angola are gaining momentum.
 Angola has quickly moved up the ranks to become Germany’s third most important trading partner in sub-Saharan Africa, after South Africa and Nigeria.
 The volume of German exports to Angola grew after the end of the civil war.
 In 2012, they increased by 55 per cent compared with the previous year, to EUR 391 million.
 Germany’s annual imports from Angola vary depending on the amount of petroleum imported.
 They were worth EUR 294 million in 2012.
 While German imports from Angola consist almost exclusively of crude oil, natural gas and petroleum products, around three-quarters of German exports to Angola are motor vehicles, machinery and engineering products.

 German companies are showing a steadily growing interest in helping rebuild Angola’s infrastructure.
 In 2010, State Secretary at the Federal Ministry of Economics and Technology Pfaffenbach opened a Delegation of German Industry and Commerce in Luanda, with a seconded head, as the forerunner of a future bilateral Chamber of Industry and Commerce.
 A German-Angolan Business Initiative (DAWI) was set up as early as 2007.

 The investment protection and promotion agreement that came into force in 2007 and Lufthansa’s establishment of a second direct flight to Luanda in June 2009 are further milestones in economic relations between the two countries.

 Since 1999, Germany has been a regular exhibitor at the international industry and trade fair FILDA in Luanda, a regular annual fixture in the local business calendar.
-In 2011, the German stand (featuring 15 exhibitors) won the Golden Lion Award for the Best Foreign Participation for the second time running.
+In 2013, the German stand featured 13 exhibitors.